Pratik Katte

 Graduate Student @ Corbett-Detig Lab

-Interested in Generative AI and Phylogenetics
+Interested in Evolution and Generative AI

 Email.
 LinkedIn.
 Github.
 Twitter.